christian-obi/christian-obi/README.md

 ## 🚀 About Me
 - 💻 I love coding and building impactful projects.
 - 📊 Data scientist passionate about extracting insights from complex datasets.
-- 🤖 Experienced in machine learning, statistical analysis, and data visualization.
+- 🤖 Experienced in blockchain analysis, statistical analysis, and data visualization.
-- 🌱 Currently exploring new frameworks and tools in AI/ML.
+- 🌱 Currently exploring new frameworks and tools in AI.
 - 🤝 Open to collaborating on interesting data science projects.

 ---